miawab/odin-recipes/README.md

 # odin-recipes
-used all taught by odin uptil now unordered and ordered lists, hyperlinks, images, bold, italic text, etc.
+used all techniques taught by odin uptil now unordered and ordered lists, hyperlinks, images, bold, italic text, etc. use of css